edwindertien/sensorproto/README.md

 All Python scripts use the same basic flow:
 1) Open the serial port (Arduino Uno typically resets on open; wait ~2s)
-2) Send a small âsetup sequenceâ using UniProto commands
+2) Send a small 'setup sequence' using UniProto commands
 3) Read lines (CSV / plotter / text) or binary frames (blocks)
 4) Plot or log